-This element of a successful partnership with an appointment setting firm comes from an acknowledgement that there is only so much that can be accomplished on a cold call.
-Cold calls should be used primarily to build credibility, create interest, and gather high level qualifications then to set a “discovery meeting.”
-In an effort to measure short-term ROI, Marketers who invest in outsourced lead generation services too often want to skip the discovery step and move straight from the cold call to a sales presentation.
+This element of a successful partnership with an appointment setting firm comes from an acknowledgment that there is only so much that can be accomplished on a cold call.
+Cold calls should be used primarily to build credibility, create interest, and gather high-level qualifications than to set a “discovery meeting.”
+In an effort to measure short-term ROI, marketers who invest in outsourced lead generation services too often want to skip the discovery step and move straight from the cold call to a sales presentation.
 By placing too many restrictions on the qualification of an acceptable meeting or lead, the number of new business opportunities generated is limited and more importantly, the ultimate return on investment is short-changed.

-Trust your sales people that when they get in front of a business decision maker at a qualified company that they will ignite a new business relationship and find an opportunity even if the opportunity is further out on the horizon than is desired.
+Trust your salespeople that, when they get in front of a business decision-maker at a qualified company, they will ignite a new business relationship and find an opportunity even if the opportunity is further out on the horizon than is desired.